mklmfane/airbus-test/README.md

-It’s optional, but you can create an A record in Amazon Route 53 pointing to the load balancer FQDN and update environment.sandbox.ts to use the friendly domain name instead of the load balancer FQDN; see the following listing.
+It is very recommended to create an A record in Amazon Route 53 pointing to the load balancer FQDN just to update environment.sandbox.ts for a proper usage of the friendly domain name instead of using the load balancer FQDN.
+You can see in the following listing how you cna do it.